 They were awarded the Arthur Pickstock Memorial Plaque for most points in the fruit section, the The Florence Huckfield Cup for the best Pot Plant in Show and the Julia Laws Challenge Cup for the best Pot Plant in various classes.
 And the Alderman Mrs A E Brown Salver for the best fruit cake.
 Overall there were nine first prizes, three second prizes and six third prizes.

 The exhibits were grown by the garden volunteers and were chosen from the normal produce and flowers from the gardens and represent the very high standard of horticulture.

 The plant nursery is open every weekday throughout the year and when the Gardens are open at weekends from April to October.

 To download the nursery stocklist More>

 Please note: customers only wishing to buy plants but not to look round the gardens do not pay for admission.

-A chance conversation at the Plant Heritage AGM has resulted in Hill Close Gardens becoming part of the largest ever cultivated plant conservation programme in the UK - the Threatened Plants Project.
+A chance conversation at a Plant Heritage AGM has resulted in Hill Close Gardens becoming part of the largest ever cultivated plant conservation programme in the UK - the Threatened Plants Project.
 More>

 Receive news, gardening tips and updates in the regular e-letter from Hill Close Gardens.